IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 </igx-pivot-grid>
 ```

-In case there are multiple row or column dimensions, which would create groups that span multiple rows/columns, selection will be applied to all that belong to the selected group.
+In case there are multiple row or column dimensions, which would create groups that span multiple rows/columns, selection will be applied to all cells that belong to the selected group.

 # Remote Operations

-In scenarios where the pivot data is already grouped and aggregated from a remote service and there's no need for further processing on the client the pivot can be configured to use a custom empty strategy that will skip data processing on the client and allow to directly display the data as is:
+In scenarios where the pivot data is already grouped and aggregated from a remote service and there's no need for further processing on the client, the pivot can be configured to use a custom empty strategy that will skip data processing on the client and allow to directly display the data as is:

 ```typescript
  public pivotConfigHierarchy: IPivotConfiguration = {